maulusck/windnf/README.md

 ## Options (Overview)

-Most commands support these common options:
+Many commands support these common options:

 - `-r, --repo, --repoid` — Limit the operation to specific repositories
-- `-R, --recursive` — Perform recursive dependency resolution
+- `-R, --recursive [DEPTH]` — Perform recursive dependency resolution
+  - Used without a value, resolves the full dependency tree
+  - When a number is provided, limits recursion depth (e.g. `--recursive 1` for direct dependencies only)
 - `--arch <arch>` — Target a specific architecture (not yet supported)

 Use `--help` with any command to see all available options.